jphall663/gai_risk_management/README.md

 Where measurement for lower-risk systems can be highly-automated, human risk management resources are reserved for medium and high-risk systems.

 For managing and mitigating GAI risks, [Section E](#e-selected-risk-controls-for-generative-ai) outlines several risk controls for GAI.
 Controls range from technical settings for GAI systems to commonsense recommendations, e.g., limiting or restricting access for minors.
-Sections [F](#f-example-low-risk-generative-ai-measurement-and-management-plan), G](#g-example-medium-risk-generative-ai-measurement-and-management-plan), and [H](#h-example-high-risk-generative-ai-measurement-and-management-plan) pair risk measurement techniques with controls to form more fulsome risk management plans.
+Sections [F](#f-example-low-risk-generative-ai-measurement-and-management-plan), [G](#g-example-medium-risk-generative-ai-measurement-and-management-plan), and [H](#h-example-high-risk-generative-ai-measurement-and-management-plan) pair risk measurement techniques with controls to form more fulsome risk management plans.
 Recommended usage for the plans in Sections [F](#f-example-low-risk-generative-ai-measurement-and-management-plan)-[H](#h-example-high-risk-generative-ai-measurement-and-management-plan) is:

 - **Low-risk GAI systems**: apply [Section F](#f-example-low-risk-generative-ai-measurement-and-management-plan) only
 - **Medium-risk GAI systems**: apply Section [F](#f-example-low-risk-generative-ai-measurement-and-management-plan) and [G](#g-example-medium-risk-generative-ai-measurement-and-management-plan)
 - **High-risk GAI systems**: apply Sections [F](#f-example-low-risk-generative-ai-measurement-and-management-plan), [G](#g-example-medium-risk-generative-ai-measurement-and-management-plan), and [H](#h-example-high-risk-generative-ai-measurement-and-management-plan)

 Regardless of the risk level of the system, the framework offers detailed measurement plans that guide the user through the process of assessing the system’s performance, along with tracking risks, and harmonizing the system with trustworthy AI principles.

 ## Table of Contents